Wrobelax/ml_iris_classification/README.md

   * Pipelines were implemented as a demonstration of Scikit-learn's "Pipeline" feature.
   * The models were developed without pipelines for transparency and learning purposes.
   * Pipelines were added to encapsulate the workflow.
+  * Pipeline was utilized for testing purposes.

+* ### Testing
+Automated tests were written used **Pytest** to verify pipeline correctness and utility function behavior.
+The tests include:

+* Checking if metric extraction returns correct outputs ("precision", "recall", "f1-score")
+* Verifying behavior with incorrect input data.
+* Validating pipeline predictions using sample data.
+* Ensuring classification reports are parsed as expected.

+Test results are saved in tests/pytest_results.txt.

 ## **Tech Stack**
 - Pandas